Your 5 biggest concerns about Captain Marvel answered

 Part of the reason Captain Marvel is underdeveloped is because she doesn't actually have a backstory.
 Where would she even get a personality from?
 By the end of the film, she seems to have only regained scattered memories and glimpses of her life as Carol Danvers.

 The only thing Captain Marvel really remembers is six years of brainwashing by the Kree.
 That's literally it.
 Six years of brainwashing and the few days worth of events on Earth that happen during the film.
-And to her credit, she does establish at least three meaningful connections with Nick Fury, Maria Rambeau and Maria's daughter Monica in that short timeframe.
+And to her credit, she does establish at least three meaningful connections in that short timeframe, with Nick Fury, Maria Rambeau and Maria's daughter Monica.

 So let's look at the bigger picture here.
 Captain Marvel shoots off into space at the end of the film and will spend the next 25 years before Avengers: Endgame going on cool space adventures, helping the Skrulls and hopefully developing her own identity.

 My expectation is that Captain Marvel is drastically different by Avengers: Endgame.
-Because she will have 25 years worth of personality developed.
+Because she will have had 25 years worth of personality development.

 Is the movie filled with feminist propaganda?